ULHPC/tutorials/advanced/Python/README.md

 * What are the module available after ?
 * What version of python is used inside the virtual environment ?
 Where is it located ?
 (You can use `which` command)

-To exit a virtual environment, just exits with `Ctrl-D` or run the `desactivate` command.
+To exit a virtual environment, just exits with `Ctrl-D` or run the `deactivate` command.

 So now, we can install a different numpy version inside our virtual environment.
 Check that the version installed correspond to numpy 1.12.